 Given the limited involvement of local authorities with Type B supplies, it is essential that owners and users take an active role in the ongoing treatment and maintenance of their water supply to ensure its safety and reliability.

-Table 3 Type B private water supplies by local authority area
+Table 33 Type B private water supplies by local authority area.